don't use the big goodbye

 See, here's the poop: If you truly did not want to visit a particular web site ever again, you'd simply stop and would never announce it.
-When you announce, you're attention-whoring.
+When you announce, you're an attention harlot.
 You are that whiny little four-year-old brat waving his or her arms for attention and might as well be screaming "LOOKIT ME!
 LOOKIT ME!"

 2. "I'm unsubscribing!"

 Nobody cares, and what you're doing has the exact opposite effect of what you think it has

 The "I'M UNSUBSCRIBING" b.s. happens on YouTube and for other sites that use a subscription-based medium, such as newsletters.